IBM/open-prediction-service-hub/ml-service-implementations/ads-ml-service/doc/installation/README.md

 Then you will see some thing like
 ![OpenApi](ops_docker.png)

-### 2. Kubernetes cluster
+### 2. Kubernetes/OpenShift cluster

-This part is not designed to offer a fine tuned ops cluster in kubernetes, but a minimum example of working ops instance.
+This part is not designed to offer a fine tuned ops cluster, but a minimum example of working ops instance.

+#### 2.1 kubernetes

 Suppose you have a working kubernetes cluster and have configured kubectl properly.
 To verify that, run `kubectl cluster-info`, your nodes should be listed.